Cardiff's Premier Double Glazing Installer - Windows, Doors, Conservatories and Roofs

 On a warm summer’s night, it’s lovely to sit in a conservatory and see the stars and moon.
 It’s not so cosy in the winter when snow or ice covers the roof and the night sky is black.
 Almost everybody chooses to be in one of the warmer rooms.
 With a solid tiled roof, your conservatory can be used all year round in the day or the evening.

 Of course, a conservatory is a type of extension, in that it is an additional space added to your house, extending the space.
-Traditionally we think of as an extension as being brick-built with windows and doors that match the style of your house.
-Often homeowners want the extension to be blended so that it looks as if it was part of the original design.
+Traditionally we think of an extension as being brick-built with windows and doors that match the style of your house.

 Will I Need Planning Permission to Change my Conservatory Roof?